grafana/k6-docs/src/data/markdown/translated-guides/en/03 Results output/100 End-of-test/150-custom-summary.md

 ## About the `handleSummary()` callback

-After your VU code runs, k6 aggregates your metrics into an object.
+After your VU code runs, k6 aggregates your metrics into a JavaScript object.
 The `handleSummary()` function takes this object as an argument (called `data` in all examples here). k6 calls `handleSummary()` at the end of the test run, even after [`teardown()`](/using-k6/test-life-cycle).

-You can use `handleSummary()` to manipulate this object as you want.
+You can use `handleSummary()` to create a custom summary or return the default summary object.
 To get an idea of what the data looks like, run this script and open the output file, `summary.json`.